The fortified central settlement of Thunau

 Description

-A well-protected site for millennia
+A well-protected site for thousands of years

-A central settlement in the borderland
+A central place on the border

 Location and how to get there